AutoBike-MDH/AutoBike-MDH.github.io/index.md

 # Welcome to GitHub Pages for Project AutoBike MDH

 ### Project AutoBike is the development of an autonomous bicycle-robot platform for the validation of traffic safety systems.
-The project started the autumn semester 2018 at M&Auml;lardalen University.
+The project started the autumn semester 2018 at M&auml;lardalen University.

 ### The intention of this website is to document our work and current status on the project.